 That’s why I recommend you to focus on something other than popular trends everyone’s about and see for yourself what’s what.
 To help you with that, we’ve explored hundreds of loud rebrandings of 2022 to make up an honest list of logo trends that most designers stick to.
 That must be of great help if you don’t know what to start with!

 Over the past years, logo designers have explored the edges of dynamic minimalism.
-And we’ve already seen so much of it: from indie projects on Behance to grand rebrandings of Google, Avon, or Peugeot.
+And we’ve already seen so much of it: from indie projects on Behance to grand rebrandings of Citroën, Google, or Sprite.
 Similar to general graphic design trends, branding intensively adopted reserved typography and matched it with vibrant color schemes.

-In 2023 logo design trends will likely continue the general tendency, and we hope to see the aesthetics mentioned above globally reinvented.
-However, we also expect the glorious comeback of typographic aesthetics in all possible forms.
-You’ll be amused to see that logo designers couldn’t withstand harsh minimalism and symbolism — instead, fancy fonts flooded the industry.
-Of course, we have seen lots of such concepts before, but this time inventive typography gas finally featured in real rebrandings of the real brands.
+In 2024, new logo design trends will likely continue the general tendency, and we hope to see the aesthetics mentioned above globally reinvented.
+It also will be the time of flourishing typographic aesthetics in all possible forms.
+You’ll be amused to see that logo designers couldn’t withstand harsh minimalism and symbolism — instead, fancy fonts keep flooding the industry.
+Of course, we have seen lots of such concepts before, but this time, inventive typography is finally featured in real rebrandings of the real brands.

-Along with that you’ll meet some of the well-loved logo design trends of the past two years: sketches, Art Deco-styled branding(and even more retro than you think!), and some shifts in the preferred color solutions.
+Along with that, you’ll meet some of the well-loved top logo design trends of the past two years: sketches, vintage branding, and some shifts in the preferred color solutions.

 Simplified Geometry & Basic Shapes

-In 2023 you will hardly surprise anyone with a logo based on a complex logomark.
-Such logos are usually hard to remember, and target audience may find it challenging to build a bond between the company name and its graphic representation.
+In 2024, you will hardly surprise anyone if you create logos based on a complex logomark.
+Such logos are usually hard to remember, and the target audience may find it challenging to build a bond between the company name and its graphic representation.
 This can be a huge problem for big businesses seeking to reinforce their presence and increase brand awareness.
 Therefore, there is a tendency for companies to opt for something fundamental and we clearly see it in corporate logo design trends.

-Basic geometric shapes are various triangles, circles, squares, dots, and lines, which bring logo designs to a simplistic image.
-In compensation, designers suggest using a vibrant, high-contrast color scheme (sometimes associated with a brand story even better than the logo itself).
+Basic geometric shapes are various triangles, circles, squares, dots, and clean lines, which bring logo designs to a simplistic image.
+In compensation, designers suggest using a vibrant, high-contrast color scheme (sometimes associated with a brand story even better than the logo).
 Or, on the contrary, switch to black & white and bring this minimalist effect of simple round and square logos to a maximum.
 Finally, negative space is another great way to adopt simple geometry and sustain visual interest.

-The principle “Less is more” isn’t new in design, nor is this a stand-alone logo design trend.
-For example, last year KIA or Google redesigned their logos (which initially were quite simple and reserved) using simple shapes.
-This year a similar redesign.
+The principle “Less is more” isn’t new in graphic design, nor is this a stand-alone logo design trend.
+For example, in 2021, KIA or Google redesigned their logos (which initially were quite simple and reserved) using simple shapes.
+In 2022, Citroën introduced a similar redesign.
 In 2024 followed even more companies, including Fanta (they refused the iconic orange in favor of the white-blue color combination) and Webflow (WF Visual Sans + a simple geometric logo mark).

-It’s vital to note that the logo trend of basic geometric shapes doesn’t strictly refer to logo marks.
-In fact, it is about fonts, too — but this happens less frequently and is more associated with the global typography trends and the overall popularity of minimalist types.
+It’s vital to note that the logo trends of basic geometric shapes doesn’t strictly refer to logo marks.
+It is about fonts, too — but this happens less frequently and is more associated with the global typography trends and the overall popularity of minimalist types.

 Wordmark Logos With Vintage Vibe

 It’s an excellent sign for a logo trend to go beyond indie studios, small businesses, boutiques, salons, and individual creators and meet the broad community with its own vision of good design.
-For them, a good logo design should be understandable and memorable — these aren’t the features of a fancy designer’s stuff.
-That’s why even the fact itself that there is increased interest in retro design from real people means the world for this logo trend in 2023.
+For them, a good, attractive logo design should be understandable and memorable — these aren’t the features of a fancy designer’s stuff.
+That’s why even the fact itself that there is increased interest in retro design from real people means the world for this logo trend in 2024.

 Searching for inspiration, it makes sense to check Behance projects.
 There are lots and lots of studios actively playing with experimental vintage typography and trying it for branding purposes — so you’ll probably come across someone who will share your personal feeling of perfection.
 On the other hand, as the world is increasingly interested in graphic design tendencies and logo design trends imposed by the industry’s leaders, we can count on some big companies to teleport their wordmark logos to the previous decades.